JesseTNRoberts/SP25-CSC4220/syllabus.md

 ### Collaboration Policy and Academic Honesty

-If you misrepresent work as your own disciplinary action will be taken, including a failing grade in the course.
+If you misrepresent work as your own, disciplinary action will be taken, including a failing grade in the course.

 **Assignments.** Data science is a collaborative activity.
 While you may talk with others about the homework and projects, we ask that you write your solutions individually in your own words. **If you do discuss the assignments with others please include their names at the top of your notebook.** Restated, you and your peers are encouraged to discuss course content and approaches to problem-solving, but you are not allowed to share your code nor answers with other students, nor are you allowed to post your assignment solutions publicly.
 Doing so will be considered academic misconduct.